hbctraining/Intro-to-ChIPseq-flipped/homework/Day1_answer_key.md

 ```bash
 samtool view -h ~/chipseq_workshop/results/bowtie2/wt_sample2_chip.bam | less
 ```
-Using the `less` command is helpful in allowing your to scroll through the file.
+**Answer**: Using the `less` command is helpful in allowing your to scroll through the file.
 You should see lines corresponding to each read and a short header section.

 3. What is the alignment rate for the wt_sample2_chip?
 Do you think the alignment is good?

-The alignment rate is 98.34%.
+**Answer**: The alignment rate is 98.34%.
 The alignment is good.